bludnic/bludnic/README.md

 I'm a dedicated JavaScript Developer, specializing in TypeScript, React, Vue, and Node.js.
 I stay updated with the latest development trends to keep my skills sharp.

 I actively contribute to open-source projects like [ADAMANT Messenger](https://github.com/adamant-im/adamant-im) and [OpenTrader](https://github.com/bludnic/opentrader).
-If you are a trader, you may be interested in OpenTrader, an open-source crypto trading bot that I'm actively developing.
+If you are a trader, you may be interested in OpenTrader, an open-source crypto trading bot.
 Here are the key features:

 - **✨ Robust UI:** A user-friendly interface for managing the bots.
 - **📊 Builtin Strategies:** Highly configurable trading strategies: